 What sort of music will you play for me?

-What sets you apart from other bands I can hire?
+What sets Tom Nutile Music apart from other bands I can hire?

-No band in the region is more versatile, more professional, and can play in as many styles.
-Our roots go back to the 1940s, when Tom’s father, Roy Nutile, started a swing orchestra with his teenage friends in East Boston and began collecting big-band arrangements.
-As a result, we have more than 800 big-band charts, ranging from early swing arrangements to the latest in modern jazz and pop.
+Few organizations in the region are more versatile, more professional, and can provide as many styles as we do.
+Our roots go back to the 1940s, when Tom’s father, Roy Nutile, started a swing orchestra with his teenage friends in East Boston and began collecting big-band and small-ensemble arrangements.
+As a result, we have more than 1,000 big-band, octet and septet charts, ranging from early swing arrangements to the latest in modern jazz and pop, R&B, soul, funk and rock.
+Our Trio generally plays swing, rock, pop and, especially, Great American Songbook standards and usually doesn’t rely on scripted arrangements.

 How much do you charge?

-We provide the best music in New England, using the region’s best musicians, at very competitive prices.
-Since there are many variables involved in an event, it is best to call or e-mail Tom Nutile and discuss pricing with him.
+We provide the best music in New England, using the region’s best musicians, at competitive prices.
+Since there are many variables involved in an event, from how long you’d like us to play, to where the event is located, to the size of the ensemble, it is best to call or email Tom Nutile and discuss pricing with him.

-Isn’t a 15-piece big band too loud for most events?
+Isn’t a 17-piece big band too loud for most events?

-We frequently play for the cocktail reception or dinner portion of parties, corporate events, or weddings, and we do it very softly, using our quietest arrangements.
+The Tom Nutile Big Band frequently plays for the cocktail reception or dinner portion of parties, corporate events, or weddings, and we do it very softly, using our quietest arrangements.
 People sitting near the band are still able to carry on intimate conversations.
 Because we are essentially an acoustic ensemble, we can play much softer than a rock band.
-We also have a state-of-the-art sound system that can amplify all our musicians so that, when appropriate, we can fill even the largest ballroom or auditorium with clear, clean, balanced sound.
+We also have a number of excellent sound systems that can amplify all our musicians.
+Even when we use the Tom Nutile Trio, we can fill large ballrooms and auditoriums with clear, clean, balanced sound.

-How much space do I need for your big band?
+How much space do I need for one of your ensembles?

-The ideal space is 20 feet wide and 16 feet deep, but we have played in smaller configurations, such as 16 feet by 16 feet.
-We recently performed for a large university where the ballroom allowed only 10 feet between the back wall and the dance floor and we fit adequately in that space.
-When in doubt, call or e-mail and we’ll figure out together whether your space can accommodate our band.
+The ideal space for the Big Band is 24 feet wide and 16 feet deep or larger, but we have played in smaller configurations, such as 18 feet by 18 feet for the Big Band.
+For a recent wedding in a mansion, we fit the Septet inside a 12-foot by 10-foot rectangle bordered by four marble pillars.
+We have also performed for a large university as well as a restaurant where the floor plan allowed only 10 feet between the back wall and the dance floor, and we easily fit in that space.
+We have fit the Trio into a corner of a large kitchen when asked to perform at a house party.
+When in doubt, call or email and we’ll work together to determine what your space will accommodate.

 What does your band wear?